-Members may be able to increase their future pension by buying service-paying for periods of employment not already counted as service with the plan.
+Members may be able to increase their future pension by buying service.
+Buying service means paying for periods of employment not already counted as service with the plan.

 Examples include:

-- Leaves of absence (such as family responsibility, compassionate care and general leaves) - Arrears contributions (occurring if a member was not enrolled properly or if their contributions were not deducted and remitted) - Buying service for periods of reduced pay
+- Leaves of absence (such as family responsibility, compassionate care and general leaves) - Arrears contributions (this occurs if a member was not enrolled properly or if their contributions were not deducted and remitted) - Periods of reduced pay

-Depending on the type of service they choose to buy, members may be responsible for paying both the employee and employer portions, or just the employee portion.
+Depending on the type of service they choose to buy, members may be responsible for paying either both the employee and employer portions, or just the employee portion.